-Summer is nearly half over… have you spent as much time out on the water as you intended?
-If you’re looking for some new activities to do with your pooch, our team has put their heads together to come up with some of their summer favorites.
+Summer is almost here!
+Ready to get in the water with your pups?… If you’re looking for water activities to do with your pooch, our team has put their heads together to come up with some of their summer favorites.

 1. Stand-up paddle boarding